beersoup/slideshow/README.md

 ###Getting Started###

-+ Image Slider with Autoplay.<br />
++ Image Slider with Autoplay<br />
-+ Stops Autoplay on mouse over and resumes on mouse out.<br />
++ Stops Autoplay on mouse over and resumes on mouse out<br />
-+ Previous and Next buttons for navigation.
++ Previous and Next buttons for navigation<br />
++ Not Responsive design

 [CLICK TO SEE DEMO](http://jennielenier.com/slideshow/)